It’s nothing personal,

 - Stir the oil and kief (or cannabis flowers) in the clean 16-ounce jar and seal well with a clean lid.
 Place the jar in the pot of water and check the level of the water against the level of oil in the jar; the water should be just above the fat line, but not so high that the jar begins to float and swim around.

-- After 3-4 hours maximum, remove the jar from the heat and let cool just enough for you to handle.
+- After 3-4 hours maximum, remove the jar from the heat and let cool just enough for you to handle it.
 If you used kief, you’re done!

 - Store your canna-oil in a cool, dark place for 2 weeks, or in the refrigerator for up to a month.